IN THE MOUNTAINS OF FIRE

 And he never came back.
 Madame wouldn't let him back.
 Nobody ever passes her gates again once they damage the merchandise.

 And I pined.
 I wouldn't eat for days.
 That's when I realized fully that I didn't want to be merchandise.
-Things cannot forgive.
+Things can't forgive.
 Things don't form relationships with all the ups and downs, don't work it out, don't throw themselves back into stormy reconciliations.
 Oh, I know damn well I've got no business wanting him back, after what he did to me--but don't I have the right to try?
 Don't I have the right, when it comes down to it, to my own bad judgment, to play the fool if I choose?

 But no. He got on Madame's blacklist and that ended that.
 It never even occurred to anybody to ask me what I felt about it.